 "What are you here for?
 What are you living for?
 We're here to do something, and it starts from being able to listen to that little voice inside," shares Nirmala Nair in this short film.
 She continuously questions the status quo and works towards living a more authentic life.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Nirmala Nair.

 What feelings/thoughts/questions surface for you in viewing Nirmala’s story?